 Off peak days, such as Mondays to Wednesdays may also enable you to unlock reduced rates from some musicians.

 Musicians are used to traveling all over the country to perform and even internationally.
 Travel costs on Encore are displayed next to the performance quote.
 Finding bands closer to your venue is recommended to ensure this cost stay low, although finding the RIGHT band or musician should always be top priority.

 The incredibly talented family group Maguire Band are guaranteed to liven up any event

 How Far In Advance Should I Book My Band?

-Generally speaking sooner you book the better.
+Generally speaking, the sooner you book the better.
 It’s one less stress to think about during your event planning and increases the likelihood of your favourite act being available – giving you more choice.
-At least 9-12 Months in advance is a good time, especially if your event falls on a peak weekends (e.g. during Wedding Season and Christmas) or is a particular high demand annual date such as St Patrick’s Day and New Years Eve.
+At least 9-12 Months in advance is a good time, especially if your event falls on peak weekends (e.g. during Wedding Season and Christmas) or is a particularly high demand annual date such as St Patrick’s Day and New Years Eve.